Wealth: A Dangerous Blessing

 - Consider the ways you communicate with staff.
 Ensure safeguards are in place to protect communications coming into and leaving your business.
 Just as it is your responsibility to know what is taking place in your home, the same is true for any business.

-Shareholders: Your responsibilities to your shareholders are extremely important to protecting yourself from risk.
+Shareholders: Your responsibilities to your shareholders are extremely important for protecting yourself from risk.
 Both public and private companies can experience major setbacks if not complete devastation as a result of a shareholder lawsuit.
 One of the most important thing for entrepreneurs to realize is that shareholders come in many shapes and sizes.
 Don’t fall into the trap of thinking it couldn’t or won’t happen to you.

 - Consider hiring legal support to ensure you are meeting all fiduciary and other responsibilities that you might have to your shareholders.